Can you die of epilepsy? – breaking latest news-breakinglatest.news-Breaking Latest News

 It can occur in sleep

-The risk of Sudep varies in relation to the characteristics of the patient: it is low if the diagnosis is recent and if the therapy is effective, greater in patients who are severely drug resistant and who have very intense and prolonged seizures.
+The risk of Sudep changes in relation to the patient’s characteristics: it is low if the diagnosis is recent and if the therapy is effective, greater in patients who are severely drug resistant and who have very intense and prolonged seizures.
 The most important risk factor for Sudep appears to be the high frequency of seizures, in particular convulsive ones (tonic-clonic seizures); this suggests that Sudep is a phenomenon correlated precisely to the consequences of the crisis, probably ad cardiorespiratory changes.
 Sudden death occurs more frequently in sleep.
 To try to prevent it, the correct assumption of the therapy is essential, in order to obtain the best possible control of the crises.

 The case of Cameron Boyce

-In 2019 Cameron Boycestar on Disney Channel and the film «Descendants», he died of an epileptic seizure: he was 20 years old.
-In an interview, his parents revealed that Cameron had his first seizure at 16 and that in his entire life he had only had five. occurred in sleep.
+In 2019 Cameron Boycestar on Disney Channel and the film ‘Descendants’, he died of an epileptic seizure: he was 20 years old.
+In an interview, his parents revealed that Cameron had his first seizure at 16 and had only had five in his entire life. occurred in sleep.
 After his death, his parents created the Cameron Boyce Foundation, with the aim of funding research on epilepsy and Sudep.
 Drug resistance affects about 30% of people with epilepsy (drugs are not effective for seizure control), but it is estimated that 15-20% of drug-resistant patients could benefit from a neurosurgical interventionwith the aim of removing the part of the brain responsible for the seizures.

 The case of Robby Lee